Skip to main content

 Why Choose Us

 Losing weight is challenging and the reasons are poorly understood.
-The Bariatric Surgery Program at Lenox Hill gives you access to a multidisciplinary team of experts who will help you choose the procedure that is best for you and give you the support to achieve your goals after surgery.
+The Bariatric Surgery program at Lenox Hill gives you access to a multidisciplinary team of experts who will help you choose the procedure that is best for you and give you the support you need to achieve your goals after surgery.

-We offer the safest and most effective primary bariatric surgical procedures, as well as revision bariatric surgery.
+We offer the safest and most effective bariatric surgery in New York & Manhattan, NY, as well as revision bariatric surgery.

 Register For Our Informational Seminar To Discover Which Procedure is Best For You!